adap/flower/doc/source/tutorial-quickstart-pytorch.rst

         x = F.relu(self.fc2(x))
         return self.fc3(x)

 In addition to defining the model architecture, we also include two utility functions to perform both training and evaluation using the above model.
 These functions should look fairly familiar if you have some prior experience with PyTorch.
-Note these functions do not have anything Flower or FL specific components.
+Note these functions do not have anything specific to Flower.
 That being said, the training function will normally be called, as we'll see later, from a Flower client passing its own data.
 In summary, your clients can use standard training functions to perform local training:

 .. code-block:: python